 Not to mention the additional travel concerns of international travel, which can add hours to your trips between games when going through customs late at night as the team criss crosses the border to play home and homes with Montreal, Toronto, and Ottawa.

-Ultimately, no realignment plan is perfect.
+plan is perfect.
 But if the plan as it stands right now is adopted, it seems only the two Florida clubs are having to make any real concessions.